ADVERTISEMENT

 Soumak

-Soumak also adds texture to weaving, but in a much less dramatic way than rya.
+Soumak also adds texture and visual interest to weaving.
 With soumak, you twist a weft around warp ends to create a raised area of angeled weft.
 Two rows of soumak, one on top of the other, look a bit like a braid within your weaving (as seen in Judy Ybarra’s placemats at top).
 It can be used in small chunks or from selvedge to selvedge.
-Traditionally soumak is used to weave decorative flat-woven (pile-free) rugs.
+Traditionally soumak is used to weave decorative flat-woven (pile-free) rugs, but it looks fabulous in placemats, runners, scarves, and any other project where you want just a hint of texture.

 Like rya, soumak is actually a fairly simple technique.
 Once you learn how to do the basics, you can adjust accordingly to create areas of thicker texture, make shapes, and much more.
 Once again, here’s the amazing Esther Rodgers demonstrating this versatile technique.